Steve-Kirby/Steve-Kirby.github.io/Coursework-Year1.md

   </div>
   <div class="col-xs-6">
 	  <h3>Assignment 2 - Develop Tutorial Website</h3>
-	  <p>Voice clips and slides from the course are laid out in easy to use sections seperating the different topics of the course</p>
+	  <p>Voice clips and slides from the course are laid out in easy to use sections separating the different topics of the course.</p>
-	  <p>The user can use what they learn from the website and gain feedback immediately by using the live HTML, CSS, Javascript testing area, i believe this function was adapted from some code i found online and changes depending on what section of the tutorial website the user is on (shown in the pictures).</p>
+	  <p>The user can utilise what they have learnt from the website and gain feedback immediately by using the live HTML, CSS, Javascript testing area, this function was adapted from some code I found online, the layout changes depending on what section of the tutorial website the user is on (shown in the pictures).</p>
-	  <p>This testing area can expand to accomodate more lines as needed</p>
+	  <p>This testing area can expand to accommodate more lines as needed.</p>
 	  <img class="enlarge" src="/img/coursework/TutorialWebsiteExpand.png" style="max-width:90%" max-height="350">

   </div>